raghavmecheri/InterviewPrep/InterviewNotes.md

 		- If no buffer is allowed, then use MergeSort and then remove duplicates from a sorted LL
 - K'th to the last:
 	- Go to the end, to find the length. (length - k) => number of elements to go through.
 Then, iterate again and return
+	- Use a runner which is k places ahead.
+When the runner reaches the end, your main pointer will be k'th to the last
 - Deleting a node:
 	- Go until you find it, and skip: O(n)
 - Partition around a value: